vmware/cloud-director-extension-standard-library/documentation/extension-sdk/lifecycle.md

 **Important**: The multi-instance strategy needs to be carefully planned due to the following implicit limitations:
 - Every mutable element must be unique to its instance, so its name has to be computed for each add-on instance.
-- Some elements inherit constraints from their resource type defined by the Cloud Director entity.
+- Some elements inherit constraints from their resource type defined by the VMware Cloud Director entity.
 This requires computing at least one of the element configuration properties.
 - A good strategy is to split complex add-ons into two parts, where one is a single-instance add-on that contains all shared elements, and the other is a multi-instance add-on responsible for scaling or load balancing elements.

 ### Add-On Element Identity